Dengue vs. Chikungunya: Understanding Symptoms, Diagnosis, and Treatment

 - Alejandria, Marissa M. “Dengue haemorrhagic fever or dengue shock syndrome in children.”
 NCBI, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4392842/.
 Accessed 2 October 2023.

 This article is brought to you by Takeda Malaysia Sdn.
 Bhd.
-200901025887 (868989-K)
+200901025887 (868989-K).

 Disclaimer: These images depict hypothetical patients and/or healthcare professionals.
-This information is available to the public for information purposes only; it should not be used for diagnosing or treating a health problem or disease.
+This information is available to the public for informational purposes only; it should not be used for diagnosing or treating a health problem or disease.
 It is not intended to substitute consultation with a healthcare provider.
 Please consult your healthcare provider for advice.